zero64801/koboldcpp-rocm/README.md

 # koboldcpp

-KoboldCpp is an easy-to-use AI text-generation software for GGML and GGUF models, inspired by the original KoboldAI.
+KoboldCpp is an easy-to-use AI text-generation software for GGML and GGUF models, inspired by the original **KoboldAI**.
 It's a single self-contained distributable from Concedo, that builds off llama.cpp, and adds a versatile **KoboldAI API endpoint**, additional format support, Stable Diffusion image generation, speech-to-text, backward compatibility, as well as a fancy UI with persistent stories, editing tools, save formats, memory, world info, author's note, characters, scenarios and everything KoboldAI and KoboldAI Lite have to offer.

 ![Preview](media/preview.png)
 ![Preview](media/preview2.png)